mathlover3/BoplMapMaker/Lua Api Docs.md

 returns all platforms (including boulders)
 Sequence (of Platforms) GetAllPlatforms()

-for normal blink minPlayerDuration = 0.5, WallDuration = 4, WallDelay = 1, WallShake = 0.3
-none ShootBlink(number posX, number posY, number Angle, number minPlayerDuration, number WallDuration, number WallDelay, number WallShake)
+for some reson if you shoot a blink under the water it prevents stuff from reflecting off it for a bit??? no clue why. for normal blink minPlayerDuration = 0.5, WallDuration = 4, WallDelay = 1, WallShake = 0.3 none ShootBlink(number posX, number posY, number Angle, number minPlayerDuration, number WallDuration, number WallDelay, number WallShake)